-Sally Taylor is a BHA Veterinary Officer and here is her career story.
+Sally Taylor is Head of Equine Health and Operations and here is her career story.

 “I was a ‘pony-mad’ child from when I can first remember.
 I was born in London and started my riding career at a small riding stables.
 When I was 7 years old my family moved to Buckinghamshire and my parents eventually relented and acquired a very old pony for me and my (3) sisters to ride.
 I spent every spare moment reading any horse-related literature that I could get my hands on and re-creating the Hickstead Derby course in the back garden (my parents put a limit on jump size when my sister fell and broke her arm attempting the ‘Derby Bank’).
 One summer we discovered Glorious Goodwood on TV and we were hooked!
 The ponies (more freebies had been acquired) were overnight transformed into racehorses in our imagination and we began practising riding with short stirrups.

 As a teenager I started riding out for a local racehorse trainer and spent my weekends and holidays exercising racehorses and working as a racing groom.
 I went to Vet School with the sole idea of working with horses and when I graduated from Cambridge Vet School in 2002 I started work in equine veterinary practices.
 I completed my post-graduate Certificate in Advanced Equine Practice (Equine Practice) in 2012 which allowed me to consolidate the knowledge that I had obtained through working in equine veterinary practice.